oschrenk/notes/mysql+osx.md

 All locations need to be deleted as root, so you will need to use sudo to do it.
-If you are not used to doing this, then post again after checking the above four locations to make sure that&#8217;s where everything is installed.
+If you are not used to doing this, then post again after checking the above four locations to make sure that's where everything is installed.
 That way some one can give you the exact commands needed to delete the folders.